AGOberfeld/AGOtools/README.md

 ### tidyQuickPsy

+This function is used to facilitate the analysis of psyhometric function fitted with quickpsy (https://github.com/danilinares/quickpsy).
-Takes a quickpsy-object and turns it into a tibble.
+Takes a quickpsy-object and turns it as a tibble.

 Use the following arguments in the quickpsy function:
 `d` = data
 `x` = Name of the explanatory variable (e.g. TTC)
-`k` = Name of the response variable.
+`k` = Name of the variable containing the number of "positive" decisions per condition (= unique combination of the grouping variables)
-`n` = number of trials
-`grouping` = concatinated vector of the variables that define the experimental conditions + partipiant code variable
+`n` = number of trials per condition (= unique combination of the grouping variables) `grouping` = concatenated vector of the variables that define the experimental conditions to which separate psychometric functions are fit (e.g., vector containing the partipiant code variable and the variables defining separate expeirmental conditions)

 ``` r
 data <- streetcrossing %>%